About

 Below, some typical examples of situations the analysis of which seriously leverages constructive debate and clarity of thinking amongst individuals and, in particular, among younger persons.
 Any cross-cultural element in any situation renders it doubly effective in drawing lessons from, as well as making it a rewarding and replicable thought experiment.

-• The real meaning of qualifications
+• The real meaning of qualifications.
+When do they seize being of use?

-• The usefulness and limits of connections
+• The source, usefulness and limits of connections and of networks

-• Globalisation renders things equal
+• Globalisation renders things equal needs qualification

-• Family Capital & Social Capital
+• Family Capital & Social Capital.
+Interaction and priorities

 • Reasoning on the avoidance of study subjects